sksinthu/Navicode-Task/README.md

 # My React Project

 ## Description
 This is a simple React project that demonstrates how to set up a basic React application with some components.
-It includes functionalities for logging in, viewing dashboards, and other core features.

 ## Installation Instructions